Melissa Cody

-Melissa Cody (born 1983) is a Navajo textile artist from No Water Mesa, Arizona, United States.
+Melissa Cody (born 1983) is a Navajo textile artist, from No Water Mesa, Arizona, United States.
 Her Germantown Revival style weavings are known for their bold colors and intricate three dimensional patterns.
 Cody maintains aspects of traditional Navajo tapestries, but also adds her own elements into her work.
 These elements range from personal tributes to pop culture references.

 Her tapestries have been described as "[…] deeply personal, beautifully crafted, powerfully expressive works of art that speak to her culture and generation."
+She resides in Long Beach, California.

 Early life and education

 Cody was born in 1983 in No Water Mesa, Arizona.
 She is a member of the Diné (Navajo) Nation and grew up on a Navajo Reservation in Leupp, Arizona and at times lived in Southern California and Texas.
-She currently resides in Long Beach, California.

 Cody is a fourth generation textile artist who began weaving at the age of 5.
-She grew up watching her mother Lola Cody, her grandmother Martha Schultz and other family members work at the loom and was encouraged to challenge and explore her own capabilities on the loom.
+She grew up watching her mother Lola Cody, her grandmother Martha Gorman Schultz and other family members work at the loom and was encouraged to challenge and explore her own capabilities on the loom.

 Melissa Cody primarily works in the Germantown Revival style of weaving.
 This style is a traditional Navajo style of weaving that was created during a time of oppression, the Navajo Long Walk, that used wool from government issued wool blankets.
 Curators Besaw et al. explain that this style is known for its, "vibrant hues, diamond patterns, geometric forms and overlapping lines".
 Cody weaves on a traditional Navajo loom, which are all built by her father, using Germantown style wool yarn.
 She is known for incorporating traditional Germantown styles with modern elements in her tapestries.
 Her works also include Navajo symbols, personal references as well as pop culture references.
 Cody's tapestries have been credited as giving off a three dimensional illusion.

-In 2007, Cody graduated from the Institute of American Indian Arts in Santa Fe, New Mexico and received a B.A. in Studio Arts and Museum Studies.
-After college Cody interned at the Museum of International Folk Art in Santa Fe, NM and at the National museum of the American Indian in Washington D.C.
+In 2007, Cody graduated from the Institute of American Indian Arts in Santa Fe, New Mexico and received a B.A. degree in studio arts and museum studies.
+After college, Cody interned at the Museum of International Folk Art in Santa Fe, NM and at the National museum of the American Indian in Washington D.C.